 Criminal conviction.
 If an employee is convicted of a crime, their license may face review and possible revocation.

 Improper records.
 Records are vital to the functioning of any business.
 Improper records of employees, children, immunizations, enrollment, etc. is a strict violation.

 Turn to a License Defense Professional

 So many families are dependent on the childcare you provide to the community.
 Proper licensure is required at all times when providing care.
-If you fear you may lose your license, please contact New Haven daycare license defense attorney Dennis Mancini.
+If you fear you may lose your license, please contact a New Haven daycare license defense lawyer.